-Blue-eyed Norweigans!
+Blue-eyed Norwegians!
 Those poor children!
 This should remind you of the zombie-gorilla that ate a “snow-white” child.
 Lovecraft’s racism wasn’t solely negatively focused on immorality and ugliness.
-He also played up the virtuous, heroic role of Scandanavian and Norweigan people, and even Celts (to a certain extent).
+He also played up the virtuous, heroic role of Scandanavian and Norwegian people, and even Celts (to a certain extent).
 The POV is Thomas Malone, an Irishman with a heart of gold.
 Robert Suydam – who, in the end, destroys the golden idol of the mad subterranean cultists – is a Dutchman.
 Heck, to jump to a different story for a second, the man who temporarily defeats Cthulhu in “The Call of Ctuhlhu” is a Norwegian sailor able to fend of madness long enough to ram Cthulhu with a boat.
 Lovecraft wasn’t universally anti-immigrant – just anti-people-of-color.

 Number Five: from “The Street”

 Now this one is the key.
 Everything I’ve said so far about Lovecraft hating and fearing foreigners – it all makes more sense when you read this story.
 It’s a short one; go give it a read.
 “The Street” isn’t particularly good, but it’s intensely important to understanding where Lovecraft was coming from.